SAP-samples/btp-spend-analysis/Tutorial/08-Cloud-Integration-Prepare/README.md

 ## Overview of Integration Flows

-The scenario needs to populate 10 SAP Data Warehouse Cloud tables with SAP Ariba data.
+The scenario needs to populate 10 SAP Datasphere tables with SAP Ariba data.

 Note that for each table, 6 integration flows are required that accomplish the data transfer.
-In the following list, you find the naming convention for these 6 artifacts and the purpose of each ( **_ARIBATABLE_** is a placeholder for the table in Data Warehouse Cloud)
+In the following list, you find the naming convention for these 6 artifacts and the purpose of each ( **_ARIBATABLE_** is a placeholder for the table in Datasphere)

 1. **_ARIBATABLE_**_1_AribaJobSubmit:   Submits the initial Job using ViewTemplateName to Ariba.